 A very sweet story about a little boy called Leon who’s moved to a new town with his Mum and is missing his Dad, who’s away in the army.
 Leon’s best friend is an imaginary boy called Bob, and they do everything together.
 That is until Leon decides to ask a real boy next door to go and play at the park, which seems to make Bob disappear.
 With first-hand experience of imaginary friends (my daughter had an imaginary cat when she was a toddler, it inspired my first book), this one touched me! [picture book, ages 4 and up]

 Murder Most Unladylike by Robin Stevens

-Such a great series.
-Set in a quintessentially British boarding school, it’s the brilliant and smart super sleuth Hong Kong born Hazel Wong who narrates the superbly laid out tales of intrigue.
-The books themselves are real page turners for readers aged 9+, and I do particularly like Hazel’s unique perspective on British quirks. [chapter book, ages 9 and up]
+This is such a great series.
+Set in a quintessentially British boarding school, it’s the brilliant and smart super sleuth Hong Kong-born Hazel Wong who narrates the superbly laid out tales of intrigue.
+The books themselves are real page-turners for readers aged 9+, and I do particularly like Hazel’s unique perspective on British quirks. [chapter book, ages 9 and up]

 Ballerina Dreams by Michaela DePrince, illustrated by Ella Okstad